 As an ecommerce entrepreneur, you’re probably mobile.

-If you use your vehicle to transport packages (for instance, to the post office), meet with clients, or carry out any other business operations, you have a range of business expenses you can choose to claim.
+If you use your vehicle to transport packages (to the post office, for instance), meet with clients, or carry out any other business operations, you have a range of business expenses you can choose to claim.

 When your vehicle is used exclusively for business purposes, you can deduct the full expense of its operation.
 But if you use it for both business and personal purposes, you’ll need to calculate the percentage of the cost of operation that applies to business.